Best Bank Accounts in Germany for Expats & English Speakers (2025 Guide)

 You’ll need to provide proof of identification and sometimes also proof of residency/immigration to Germany.
 Not all, but some, may require scanned copies of your previous payslips, but most English mobile banks do not request this information.

-Important things to look out for when picking your bank
+Important things to look out for when picking a bank

 Is there a monthly fee or any other fees involved?